rakinthegreat/BanCOVID-Source/README.md

 **Limitations: -**

 - The API we have used here is a foreign one.
 Unfortunately Bangladesh doesn't have any open source API that is regularly updated.
 As a result, the results available here might be delayed than daily bulletins of IEDCR.
+However it should be more or less in proper synchronization with Worldometers Database.

 - Another Big Problem is the availability of the app for installation.
 Play Store by Google is the most convenient place for installing apps but publishing an app there requires monetization and showing ads which is very much disturbing.
 As a result, you have to download the app from Github Releases.